 6. Chinakkathoor Pooram: Brilliance of Colors and Beauty of Folk Arts

 Chinakkathoor Pooram is a very popular temple festival celebrated at Sree Chinakkathoor Bhagavathy Temple in Ottappalam Taluk of Palakkad district.
 This colorful festival celebrated in February / March offers a unique opportunity to watch the traditional art forms of Poothan, Thira, Theyyam, Pulikkali (Tiger Dance), Kala Vela (Bull Play), Kumbha Kali (Pot dance), Tholpavakoothu (Puppet show), Thattinmel koothu (Dance on the platform), etc. Seven villages nearby the temple participate in the festival and strive their best to make it a grand occasion.
-Major attractions of the festival include procession of 18 kinds of huge stuffed models of horses, called ‘Kuthira’, and statues of 8 bulls, called ‘Kala’.
-Procession of 27 caparisoned elephants with the accompaniment of percussion orchestra like Panchavadyam and Pandimelam add much fervor to the festivities.
+Major attractions of the festival include the procession of 18 kinds of huge stuffed models of horses, called ‘Kuthira’, and statues of 8 bulls, called ‘Kala’.
+Procession of 27 caparisoned elephants with the accompaniment of percussion orchestras like Panchavadyam and Pandimelam add much fervor to the festivities.

 The festival continues till late night and is concluded with fireworks.
 Thousands of people, irrespective of caste and religion, take part in the festival with full spirit and passion and enjoy some exciting moments of arts and culture that can be rarely experienced from any other occasions.